gbouras13/plassembler/docs/quality_control.md

 For the different sequence type isolates, plassembler took double as long as with the same sequence type isolates, which is not surprising as there would have been many more unmapped reads to assemble with Unicycler.

-As you can see below, plassembler recovered 59 non-circular contigs with no hits to PLSDB, indictating that the long and short read sets don't match.
+As you can see below, Plassembler recovered 59 non-circular contigs with no hits to PLSDB, indictating that the long and short read sets don't match.

 ```
 plassembler.py -d plassembler_db -l SRR22859710_1.fastq.gz  -1  SRR22859826_1.fastq.gz -2 SRR22859826_2.fastq.gz   -o S_Aureus_QC_Illustration_same_sequence_type -t 16 -f -c 2500000